microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 Reconciliation in finance is the process of comparing different business entities, accounts, amounts, data points, etc. to find out if they are matching or to explain why there are differences between them.

-Data Reconciliation important because it will address a range of issues such as:
+Data Reconciliation is important because it will address a range of issues such as:

 - Missing records
 - Missing values